oliverkocsis/wairua/README.md

-## 🧠 Wairua – Your Own Knowledgebase
+## 🧠 Wairua – The Guardian of Your Knowledge

 **Wairua** is an AI-powered, local-first assistant that helps you query your own knowledge.
 Feed it notes, documents, or PDFs—Memora learns from your content and responds like a helpful human assistant.